theo-armour/agenda/1-health/2-pt-exercise-routines-daily.md

 I have been doing most of these or similar since August 2020

 ## In bed in the morning upon waking up

 Lying on stomach in bed

+* Stretch right arm and wiggle the fingers
 * Arch the back, pushing up with the elbows 15 seconds
 * List head, shoulders and legs ~ 10 reps

 Lying on back in bed

+* Stretch the knees out to both sides
-* Stretch the arms and scapula
+  * Stretch the arms and scapula, wiggle the fingers
+  * 10 back scratchers + ten hip pulses
-* 10 hip-ups with coccyx curls and Kegel tightening
+* 20 hip-ups with coccyx curls and Kegel tightening
-* Legs stretch wide
 * Legs in air ~ touch toes
 * Legs in air ~ rotate
 * 10 leg lifts
 * Trunk twist - right & Left
-* 10 Head ups
+* 10 Head ups ( or arches?)
 * 10 Angels
 * 10 Bicycles each ~ forwards then backwards